forgottosave/snash/README.md

   - Have fun!

 **Control**
-  - During game: Change direction with w,a,s,d
+  - During game: Change direction with w,a,s,d (or vim-h,j,k,l)
   - Before game: Change difficulty with the option `-d <number>`, where number can be any positive value (although 1-10 is recommended).
 Not providing the difficulty sets it to the default (5).